Kita-ku, Osaka: Diplomatic missions

 The Consulate-General of the United States in Osaka is located in Kita-ku.
 The Consulate-General of Belgium in Osaka is located on the twelfth floor of the Snow Crystal Building in Umeda, Kita-ku.
 The Consulate-General of Germany in Osaka is located on the thirty-fifth floor of the Umeda Sky Building Tower East in Kita-ku.
 The Consulate-General of Italy in Osaka is located since April 2013 on the 17th floor of the Nakanoshima Festival Tower in Nakanoshima.

 Landmarks

 Umeda downtown

 Commercial and business centre of Kansai region with many high-rise buildings and large underground complexes.

 Nakanoshima island

-Government facilities and museums, and office buildings is situated on this island.
+Government facilities and museums, and office buildings are situated on this island.
 Notable establishments is City hall, Central Public Hall, Bank of Japan Osaka branch and Osaka International Convention Center.

 National Museum of Art, Osaka and Osaka Science Museum is also in this island.